 We use the deferral method of accounting for investment tax credits (ITCs).
-Under this method, we record the ITCs as deferred credits and amortize such credits as a reduction to income tax expense over the life of the asset that generated the ITCs.
+Under this method, we record the ITCs as deferred credits and amortize such credits as a reduction to the provision for income taxes over the life of the asset that generated the ITCs.
 ITCs that do not reduce income taxes payable for the current year are eligible for carryover and recognized as a deferred income tax asset.